jobinau/pgpulseV2/README.md

     This will generate and output file as specified. in this case it is pgPulse_TestDB.py

 ## Notes:
-* For very old python versions like 2.4, simplejson module need to be installed
+* For very old python versions like 2.4, simplejson module need to be installed.

+## Extra:
+This project contains a "extra" folder with pgpulse data collection implimented as shell script.
+It might be slightly heavy as it reconnects repeatedly to databases.